jabarragann/6d_pose_collection_scripts/README.md

   --help       Show this message and exit.
 ```

-To load data into a neural network I would start from this script. `DatasetReader` was build similarly to torch `Dataset`.
+To load data into a neural network I would start from this script. `DatasetReader` behaves similarly to a torch `Dataset`, i.e., it is an iterable object and the data can be accessed via the `[]` operator.
 Make sure to check the `DatasetSample` and `DatasetReader` classes for more info.

 ## Known issues: